 Patients may apply for up to $200 per year for financial assistance.

-The National Kidney Foundation of Maryland can provide emergency financial assistance for a variety of special needs when other sources of help are exhausted.
+The National Kidney Foundation Serving Maryland and Delaware can provide emergency financial assistance for a variety of special needs when other sources of help are exhausted.

 For the latest process/guidelines and application form, click on the appropriate link below.